Internationales

 Work Programme 2024

-It contains a total of 46 tasks.
-13 topics are assigned to the strategic priority of promoting full connectivity.
-These include 5G networks, network resilience, satellite communication, the Digital Decade Policy Programme, remedies and infrastructure
+It contains a total of 49 tasks.
+16 topics are assigned to the strategic priority of promoting full connectivity.
+These include 5G networks, network resilience, Submarine cable, the Digital Decade Policy Programme, remedies and infrastructure.

-Ten topics can be found under the strategic priority of promoting sustainable and open digital markets.
-These include a measurement tool for the open internet, the implementation of the Data Act, empowerment of national regulatory authorities and challenges in the area of sustainability.
+13 topics can be found under the strategic priority of promoting sustainable and open digital markets.
+These includes the integration of AI in the telecommunications sector, the implementation of the Data Act, empowerment of national regulatory authorities and challenges in the area of sustainability.

-19 common topics or topics foreseen in the regulatory framework can also be found in the 2024 work programme as well as a concluding chapter with proposals for 2025 or beyond.
+Other common topics or topics foreseen in the regulatory framework can also be found in the 2025 work programme as well as a concluding chapter with proposals for 2026 or beyond.

 back to top